 A Parent May Not be Forced to Relocate Based on the Relative Economic Positions of the Parties

-A mother and father shared joint legal custody of their son, but agreed that the mother would have physical custody and the father would have visitation rights.
+A mother and father shared joint legal child custody of their son, but agreed that the mother would have physical child custody and the father would have visitation rights.
 The parties had lived in Ventura County when the divorce judgment was entered.
 Mother later accepted a job in San Mateo County in Northern California and relocated with their son.
 The visitation schedule caused the son to spend three weeks in one school with his mother, and one week per month in a different school when visiting his father.
 Mother's divorce lawyer's sought to modify the visitation order so that it would not conflict with the son's attendance in school.

-Upon review, the divorce court found the trial court had abused its discretion by relying on father's superior economic position in relation to mother's.
+Upon review, the court of appeal found the divorce court had abused its discretion by relying on father's superior economic position in relation to mother's.
 A divorce court may not order a custodial parent to relocate because of the relative economic position in comparison to the noncustodial parent.
-Further, California family law courts have only restricted a custodial parent's choice of residence where the custodial parent was motivated by preventing the noncustodial parent's visitation.
+Further, California divorce courts have only restricted a custodial parent's choice of residence where the custodial parent was motivated by preventing the noncustodial parent's visitation.
 The Appellate Court agreed with mother's divorce lawyer and reversed the divorce court's decision and did not force mother to relocate with their son.

 In re Marriage of Fingert (1990) 221 Cal.App.3d 221